Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Introduction

 \subsection{Acknowledgements}

-The authors thank Javier Caravajal-Rojas, Paolo Cascini, Christopher Hacon, Srikanth Iyengar, J\'anos Koll\'ar, Alicia Lamarche, Olivier Piltant, Hiromu Tanaka, Kazuma Shimomoto, Michael Temkin, and Burt Totaro for valuable conversations related to, and useful comments on, this paper. \begin{itemize} \item{} This material is partially based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley California during the Spring 2019 semester.
-The authors also worked on this while attending an AIM SQUARE in June 2019. \item{} {Bhatt was supported by NSF Grant DMS \#1801689, NSF FRG Grant \#1952399, a Packard fellowship, and the Simons Foundation grant \#622511.} \item{} {Ma was supported by NSF Grant DMS \#190167, NSF FRG Grant \#1952366, and a fellowship from the Sloan Foundation.} \item{} {Patakalvi was partially supported by the following grants: grant \#200021/169639 from the Swiss National Science Foundation, ERC Starting grant \#804334.} \item{} {Schwede was supported by NSF CAREER Grant DMS \#1252860/1501102, NSF Grant \#1801849, NSF FRG Grant \#1952522 and a Fellowship from the Simons Foundation.} \item{} {Tucker was supported by NSF Grant DMS \#1602070 and \#1707661, and by a Fellowship from the Sloan Foundation.} \item{} {Witaszek was supported by the National Science Foundation under Grant No.\ DMS-1638352 at the Institute for Advanced Study in Princeton} \end{itemize}
+The authors thank Javier Caravajal-Rojas, Paolo Cascini, Christopher Hacon, Srikanth Iyengar, J\'anos Koll\'ar, Alicia Lamarche, Olivier Piltant, Hiromu Tanaka, Kazuma Shimomoto, Michael Temkin, and Burt Totaro for valuable conversations related to, and useful comments on, this paper.
+We also thank the referees for numerous thoughtful and valuable comments on previous drafts of this article. \begin{itemize} \item{} This material is partially based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley California during the Spring 2019 semester.
+The authors also worked on this while attending an AIM SQUARE in June 2019. \item{} {Bhatt was supported by NSF Grant DMS \#1801689, NSF FRG Grant \#1952399, a Packard fellowship, and the Simons Foundation grant \#622511.} \item{} {Ma was supported by NSF Grant DMS \#190167, NSF FRG Grant \#1952366, and a fellowship from the Sloan Foundation.} \item{} {Patakalvi was partially supported by the following grants: grant \#200021/169639 from the Swiss National Science Foundation, ERC Starting grant \#804334.} \item{} {Schwede was supported by NSF CAREER Grant DMS \#1252860/1501102, NSF Grants \#1801849 and \#2101800, NSF FRG Grant \#1952522 and a Fellowship from the Simons Foundation.} \item{} {Tucker was supported by NSF Grant DMS \#1602070, \#1707661 and \#2200716 and by a Fellowship from the Sloan Foundation.} \item{} Waldron was supported by a grant from the Simons Foundation \#850684. \item{} {Witaszek was supported by the National Science Foundation DMS \#2101897 and under Grant No.\ DMS-1638352 at the Institute for Advanced Study in Princeton.} \end{itemize}